R3sty/R3sty/README.md

 ![I am a designer, developer, content creator and a teacher!](https://github.com/R3sty/R3sty/blob/main/banner.png)

 # Hi there 👋, I'm Resty.
-I am a designer, a developer, a content creator and a teacher!
+I am a developer, a content creator and a teacher!
 I love to build and I enjoy working with frontend and design.
 I am passionate about learning I always seek to improve my craft.